raytalks/rayta.dev/about.md

 <p> Vegetarian, aspiring vegan 🌱.
 I’ve been kickboxing since I was 15 year old, it’s how I like to clear my head 🥊.

-In my daily job I work as a Scrum Master and a developer in the Platform Team at YoungCapital.
+In my daily job I work as a Scrum Master and a developer in the Platform Team at <a href="https://www.youngcapital.nl">YoungCapital</a>.
 I enjoy tinkering with Ruby and I like the DevOpsy part of my job.
 When I’m not working I like to organise events for the tech community.
 </p>

 <h2>Skills</h2>